bjack205/JuliaTemplateRepo.jl/README.md

 The Julia package registrator requires that all packages have upper-bounded compatibility requirements.

+Before committing our `Project.toml` file, we need to make sure our `Manifest.toml` file isn't included in our repo, since this file is dependent on the environment of the user.
+Add `Manifest.toml` to your `.gitignore` file.

 ## Adding Tests
 Let's say we've added some code to our repo (check out `src/newcode.jl`) and now want to add some unit tests.
 All unit tests live in the `test/` directory and are run via the